 It’s been said that breakfast is the most important meal of the day.
 And it’s true!
 Eating a nutritious breakfast can set you off on the right foot and boost your mood for the entire day.

 In addition, eating breakfast helps stabilize your blood sugar and insulin levels.
 When you’re able to maintain your metabolism, you’re at less risk for developing metabolic syndrome, which is associated with obesity, heart disease, and type 2 diabetes.

 This means eating breakfast may help you lose weight too.
 You’re less likely to graze throughout the day or fill up on snack foods when you’re hangry!

-Another benefit of eating a low FODMAP breakfast is that it provides essential nutrients such as fiber, vitamins, and minerals for health.
+Eating a low FODMAP breakfast provides you with essential nutrients such as fiber, vitamins, and minerals for health.

 Whole grains, fruits, and vegetables are sources of fiber.
 Soluble fiber helps lower your cholesterol level and feeds the good bacteria in your colon.
 In addition, if you have IBS, studies have shown that soluble fiber is better tolerated.

 Plus, a high-quality breakfast also improves your cognitive function, mental alertness, and overall health.
 One study shows that skipping breakfast may increase the risk of coronary heart disease by up to 27% (1).

 So now you know the importance of including breakfast in your day!
 BUT, in order to feel your best, you need to be smart in choosing what you DO eat, and what you DON’T.